 Questions for Your Attorney

-If I'm videotaped without my knowledge at work, and I'm later fired for cause based on something that was taped, can my employer use that to keep me from claiming unemployment benefits?
+- If I'm videotaped without my knowledge at work, and I'm later fired based on something that appeared on tape, can my employer use that to prevent me from getting unemployment benefits?

 - How can I enforce my rights if my employer violated my privacy?